lbryio/lbry.com/content/news/175-austen.md

 ### 8. Confirmation Prompt

 Money is power, and so is knowledge.
 Knowing what's happening with your LBC is ultra powerful.
-Now when you send credits from the LBRY app wallet you'll be prompted with a confirmation screen to review the destination address and amount
+Now when you send Credits from the LBRY app wallet you'll be prompted with a confirmation screen to review the destination address and amount

 ### 9. LBRY Daemon Upgrade